w3c/font-text-cg/charter/index.md

 The Chair(s) may appoint individuals to be the
 Editors of the Community Group's Deliverables.
-Such Editors are bound by the consensus of the Working Group as determined by the Chair(s), and being an Editor does not imply any independent authority over the content of the deliverable.
+Such Editors are bound by the consensus of the Community Group as determined by the Chair(s), and being an Editor does not imply any independent authority over the content of the deliverable.